ghassencherni/rediscluster/README.md

 # rediscluster
 Ansible to deploy redis cluster in 6 docker containers (3 masters and 3 slaves)

-Note: Please don't use Vagrant to deploy the VMs
+Note: Please don't use Vagrant to deploy the VMs, issue will be resolved in next version
 ## Requirements

 - VM must not share the same physical host as they use the same ports and ports are hard coded.